Clinical Excellence

 AHR

 This 20 bed ICU serves both BWH neurology and neurosurgical patients.
-The neurology ICU team, which is named after the current BWH vice-chair Allan H. Ropper, consists of one junior resident (PGY2/NM1), one senior resident (PGY3/NM2), a critical care fellow, and an ICU attending.
+The neurology ICU team, which is named after the current BWH vice-chair Allan H. Ropper, consists of one junior resident (PGY2/NM1), one senior resident (PGY3/NM2), nurse practitioners, a critical care fellow, and an ICU attending.
 The NM1 and NM2 care for neurology patients within the ICU, many of whom present with large strokes requiring catheter-based or surgical intervention, large intracerebral hemorrhages, GBS with respiratory failure, or status epilepticus.
-This rotation consists of two weeks of days (with one 24-hour call) and two weeks of nightfloat.
+This rotation consists of two weeks of days (with one 24-hour call) followed by two weeks of nightfloat.

 MGH Vascular Ward